intel/llm-on-ray/docs/vllm.md

 __NOTICE: The support for vLLM is experimental and subject to change.__

+## Install LLM-on-Ray

+Please follow [Setting up For Intel CPU/GPU/Gaudi](setup.md) to install LLM-on-Ray

 ## Install vLLM for Intel CPU

+__NOTICE: vLLM should be installed after LLM-on-Ray for now due to  vLLM may introduce newer packages__

 vLLM for CPU currently supports Intel® 4th Gen Xeon® Scalable Performance processor (formerly codenamed Sapphire Rapids) for best performance and is runnable with FP32 precision for other Xeon processors.